Bella Thorne, Savannah Chrisley At War Because Of Chandler Parsons?

 “Girls want attention.
 Women want RESPECT,” she wrote in another.
 “Today … I choose to be a woman.
 Don’t be THAT girl.”

-She then posted a video to Instagram asking her followers if fishnet stockings should be a fashion trend or stay as a Halloween costume.
+She then posted a video to Instagram asking her followers if fishnet stockings should be a fashion trend or stay a Halloween costume.

 SOOO MANY questions answered tonight on @enews at 7 and 11pm!!
 Thank you @thejasonkennedy for having us!!! #settingtherecordSTRAIGHT